vruusmann/blog/_posts/2014-06-20-jpmml_model_api_import_export.md

 }
 ```

-The conversion in the opposite direction is implemented by class `org.jpmml.model.ExportFilter`.
+The conversion in the opposite direction is implemented by the `org.jpmml.model.ExportFilter` class.
 Java's simple API for XML (SAX) does not provide means for applying XML filters to results.
 In theory, it should be possible to perform XML filtering on a result obtained from the PMML marshaller using a generic XSL identity transformation.
 In practice, however, it fails to update the XML namespace declaration for an unknown reason.
 The following Java source code performs a SAX-specific transformation:

 ``` java
 public void writePMML(PMML pmml, Version version, OutputStream os) throws Exception {